antoine-de/mimirsbrunn/docs/bragi.md

         └── [...]
 ```

 Bragi uses a layered approach to configuration.
-It will start by reading the
+It will start by reading the `default.toml`
-`default.toml` configuration, and override it with the file corresponding to
+configuration, and override it with the file corresponding to the run mode.
+So, in the previous
-the run mode.
-So, in the previous example, if you run `bragi -c ./config -m
-testing run`, it will read `./config/bragi/default.toml`, and override any
+example, if you run `bragi -c ./config -m testing run`, it will read `./config/bragi/default.toml`,
-value with those found in `./config/bragi/testing.toml`.
+and override any value with those found in `./config/bragi/testing.toml`.
 You can still override
 some settings with local values, using a `./config/bragi/local.toml`.

 The Bragi configuration allows you to specify
 * where the log files are stored,
-* how to connect to the elasticsearch backend
 * and on what address / port to serve Bragi

 Here is an example: